Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Problem Statement

-Without loss of generality, and for the ease of presentation, we follow the canonical formulation that sets $\Qxu=0$; one can simply convert the case $\Qxu \neq 0$ to the canonical form, by employing a rotation to $\state{t},\action{t}$~\cite{chen1995linear,yong1999stochastic,pham2009continuous,bhattacharyya2022linear}.
-It is well-known that if, hypothetically, the truth $\truth$ was known, an optimal policy $\optimalpolicy$ could be explicitly found by solving the continuous-time algebraic Riccati equation.
-That is, for a generic drift matrix $\para{}=\left[\Amat{},\Bmat{}\right]^\top$, finding the symmetric $\statedim \times \statedim$ matrix $\RiccSol{\para{}}$ that satisfies
+Without loss of generality, and for the ease of presentation, we follow the canonical formulation that sets $\Qxu=0$; one can simply convert the case $\Qxu \neq 0$ to the canonical form, by employing a rotation to $\state{t},\action{t}$~\citep{chen1995linear,yong1999stochastic,bhattacharyya2022linear}.
+It is well-known that if, \emph{hypothetically}, the truth $\truth$ was known, then an optimal policy $\optimalpolicy$ could be explicitly found by solving the continuous-time algebraic Riccati equation.
+Precisely speaking, for a generic drift matrix $\para{}=\left[\Amat{},\Bmat{}\right]^\top$, we find the symmetric $\statedim \times \statedim$ matrix $\RiccSol{\para{}}$ that satisfies